 Furthermore, the practice is suitable for more than just cloud-based companies; adapt the same resilience engineering for traditional corporate IT environment too.
 Because let’s face it, everyone experiences IT disasters.

-For more on creating a just, learning culture with DevOps, check out my DevOps Handbook Synopsis.
+For more on creating a just, learning culture with DevOps, check out the article Why You Need a DevOps Consultant.